Can You Buy a Home in NYC Without a Credit Check?

 Ways to Avoid Pulling Credit When Buying Property

-The fact is that buyers with weak or unconventional financial and credit profiles may have a stronger shot at closing on a condo or co-op unit owned directly by a sponsor.
+The fact is that buyers with weak or unconventional financial and credit profiles may have a more potent shot at closing on a condo or co-op unit owned directly by a sponsor.

 Read more: What is a Sponsor in New York Real Estate?

-If it’s not a sponsor unit, condo and co-op boards will definitely do a credit check.
+If it's not a sponsor unit, condo and co-op boards will do a credit check.

-Co-ops can flat out reject any applicant with a poor credit score.
-While condos cannot use the application process to disqualify a prospective buyer, a credit check is normally required.
+Co-ops can flat-out reject any applicant with a poor credit score.
+While condos cannot use the application process to disqualify a prospective buyer, a credit check is usually required.

 The other way to avoid a credit check is to pay for a home fully in cash.

-This won't work with conventional units in a co-op or condo obviously, but with sponsors of such as well as resales on townhouses and private houses.
+This won't work with conventional units in a co-op or condo but with sponsors such as resales on townhouses and private houses.

-However, if possible, taking out a mortgage—in lieu of paying cash—can be favorable.
-You'll be debt-free in terms of the actual home purchase
+However, taking out a mortgage—in lieu of paying cash—can be favorable if possible.
+You'll be debt-free in terms of the actual home purchase.

 Of course, getting a mortgage would require getting a credit check.